Federvgh/MS3-Tango-Dictionary/README.md

 ## Testing
 I used W3C HTML Validator and W3C CSS Validator Services as well as jshint to ensure there were no syntax errors in the project.
-I used the "Am i responsive" website to test resposive design.
+I used the "Am i responsive" website to test responsive design.
+I used PEP8 for compliance for python code.

 * [Am I Responsive](http://ami.responsivedesign.is/)
 * [W3C Markup Validation Service](https://validator.w3.org/)